kelvinkipchumba/Solutions/README.md

 # Solutions
-solutions for the 3 problems provided
+solutions for the problems provided

+Each problem is in its own folder